soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 Simulation setting:

+- TotalTime definite the end time (100s) of the simulations.
+- NumStep is calculated by TotalTime/Tstep
 ```matlab
 TotalTime = 100;
 Tstep = 0.01;
 NumStep = TotalTime/Tstep;
 ```

+- The Circumference indicate the ring circumference for the simulation.
+It is calculated bse on the value of the vehicle number N and equilibrium spacing s_star.
-The actuation setting set the time when the controller will be engaged.
+- The actuation setting set the time when the controller will be engaged.

 ```matlab
 Circumference = s_star*N;
 if mix